 Not all apps start from a featured template.

-You can also create your own new app in AppStudio for ArcGIS.
-Choose a starter, layout or sample app to have the freedom to build your app to your exact requirements.
+You can also create your own app in ArcGIS AppStudio.
+Choose a starter, layout, or sample app to have the freedom to build your app to your exact requirements.
 You will need to write your app using QML, a user interface markup language.
-This is well documented with samples and help documentation available online at http://doc.qt.io/.
+This is well documented with samples and help documentation available online on the Qt Company's website.

 Esri has also provided downloadable samples that you can use to do the following: